Dextromethorphan regulation by U.S. jurisdiction: Washington

 Washington Second Substitute House Bill 2163 states that a provider of a dextromethorphan containing product is required to obtain proof of age from a purchaser unless the provider can assume that the purchaser is about the age of 25 based on appearance.
 It is prohibited for a provider to provide a dextromethorphan containing product to a person under the age of 18 and it is prohibited for a person under the age of 18 to purchase a dextromethorphan containing product.
 These provisions do not apply to a person under the age of 18 who is emancipated, and provides proof of emancipation at the time of purchase, or to a person under the age of 18 who is actively enrolled in the military, and can provide their military identification card at the time of purchase.

 A provider or purchaser found in violation of this bill is subject to a written warning from law enforcement for the first offense and is guilty of a class 1 civil infraction.

 This bill took effect July 1, 2015.

 West Virginia

-West Virginia does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.
+A person may not knowingly or willfully sell or trade a finished drug product containing any quantity of dextromethorphan to a person under 18 years of age.

+A person under 18 years of age, unless an emancipated minor, may not purchase a finished drug product containing any quantity of dextromethorphan.

+A person making a retail sale of a finished drug product containing any quantity of dextromethorphan shall require and obtain proof of age from the purchaser before completing the sale, unless from the purchaser’s outward appearance the person making the sale would reasonably presume the purchaser to be at least 25 years of age.

+This section does not apply to a medication containing dextromethorphan that is sold pursuant to a valid prescription.

+(Any person violating the provisions of this section is guilty of a misdemeanor and shall be fined not less than $100 nor more than $250.